 Near the front of door L1, there was a plaque identifying the plane.
 The Iceland Air planes are all named after volcanoes in the country.
 This particular plane was named Eyjafjallajökull after the erupting volcano that caused the massive Americas – Europe air shutdown in 2010.

-At this point, we only had about 5 hrs left of the flight.
+At this point, we only had about five hours left in the flight.
 I tried to get some sleep.
 There are no mattress pads and the recliner chairs are downright uncomfortable and nasty for sleeping.
 I dozed but I wasn’t really able to get much deep restful sleep.

 At about 30 minutes prior to landing, the lights were switched on.
 A quick breakfast was offered of a ham and cheese croissant with some cut fruit.
 They also brought around orange juice in a plastic cup.
 I was also offered a coffee; which was downright awful.
 I believe it was powdered, instant and freeze dried.

 We had an early morning sunrise as we descended into Reykjavik.

 We arrived to Keflavik Airport near Reykjavik, Iceland.
 We ended up at a remote stand and had to take a bus.
 Arriving to a bus gate after an overseas flight is a drag in itself.
 But then the ground staff had some issues with the stairs and the door and we waited a good 15 minutes standing in the aisles for them to crack the seals.

 We were bussed from the aircraft and were dropped off in the terminal.
 Between the early morning flight and the bus transfer I was super confused.
 The design of the Reykjavik airport has international arriving passengers mixing with departing passengers and arriving passengers aren’t treated as sterile travellers.
 For some reason, I wasn’t expecting this even though it is typical of some European airports.
 It was a bit challenging to find the customs entry.